 * Develop ways to model compassion and kindness within your church family and community.
 Be willing to share what you’re doing with the other churches.

 * Periodically feature stories about forgiveness and compassion in your worship services.
-Keep a list of these and share them with the other churches.
+Keep a list of these and share them whenever you can.

-* At the end of the 24 month period, be willing to share your experience via a video, article format, or a live presentation with the Pacific Union Conference.
-We may want to feature your church in a video.
+* At the end of the 24 month period, be willing to share your experience via video, article format, or a live presentation with your sister churches throughout the Pacific Union Conference.
+Let others know how your pronounced emphasis on compassion has affected your church and community.

-It is important that whatever you do, it should be adapted to fit the personality and needs of your church family and surrounding community.
-If you have developed a plan and would be willing to share it with us so other leaders can discover what you’re doing, it will be greatly appreciated.
+It is important that whatever you do it should fit the personality and needs of your church family and community.
+If you’ve developed a plan and would be willing to share it with us so others could benefit from your experience, please let us know.

 Our Changing World

-Our world is becoming increasingly divided along political, racial and ethnic lines.
-Talk radio and hate TV have poisoned our culture to the point that it’s difficult to have a meaningful conversation with people without the discussion ending in irritation, and sometimes even heated exchanges.
+Our world is becoming increasingly more divided along political, racial, religious and ethnic lines.
+Talk radio and hate TV has poisoned our culture to the point that it’s difficult to have a meaningful conversation with people without the discussion ending in irritation and sometimes even heated exchanges.
 Politicians stoke the “flames” by making inflammatory statements and challenging traditional values.
-Civility seems to be slipping away.
+Civility is slipping away.

-What if your church had the reputation of being the one place people could go in their community to find acceptance and compassion–regardless of their background or beliefs?
-Yes, it is possible to treat people with grace even though they may not act or think like we do.
+What if your church had the reputation of being the one place people could go to in their community to find acceptance and compassion–regardless of their background or beliefs?
+Yes, with intentionality it is possible to treat people with grace even though they may not act or think like we do.

-Opt-in to SpiritWERKS updates and resources.© 2017 - 2018 When People Are Kind.
+Rich DuBose is director of Pacific Union Conference Church Support Services.© 2017 - 2019 When People Are Kind.
 All rights reserved.
 Click here for content usage information.